-Different Ways To View The Contents Of An Archive Or Compressed File
+How To View The Contents Of An Archive Or Compressed File In Linux

 As you might already know, the less command can be used to open a file for interactive reading, allowing scrolling and search.

-Run the following command to view the contents of an archive/compressed file using less command:
+Run the following command to view the contents of an archive/compressed file using

 $ less ostechnix.tar.gz

-And, that’s all for now.
 You know now how to view the contents of an archive of compressed file using various commands in Linux.
 Hope you find this useful.
-More good stuffs to come.
-Stay tuned!